 In 2012, a new version of coronavirus dubbed MERS (Middle East Respiratory Syndrome)9 was detected in Saudi Arabia.
 Initially, it had a mortality rate of 65%.
 It affected six countries in the Middle East, but cases were also recorded in France, Italy, Germany, Tunisia and the United Kingdom.
 The basic reproduction number R0 (the number of secondary cases each patient is expected to infect in a fully susceptible population) was very low (in the order of 0.6), preventing the level of a pandemic from being reached.

-2012 Germany develops a pandemic drill to ready its defense mechanisms.
+2012 Germany conducts a pandemic drill to prepare its defense mechanisms

 Conducting drills is a tried-and-tested instrument in emergency preparedness.
 We are accustomed to the development of evacuation drills, rescue drills, military exercises, etc. Simulation allows us to evaluate work systems or processes with their operating instruments, procedures and templates, as well as to train or exercise decision-making and coordination.

 The process of evaluating results should help identify critical areas of management and aspects that need to be strengthened.